Election 2022: Voters to decide Ohio's heated Senate primary - NewsBreak

 This marks the first multistate contest of the 2022 campaign and comes in the wake of a draft opinion that suggests the U.S. Supreme Court could be poised to overturn the 1973 landmark Roe v.
 Wade case that legalized abortion nationwide.
 Such a decision could have a dramatic impact on the course of the midterms, when control of Congress, governor's mansions and key elections offices are at stake.

-The primaries also serve as a clarifying test of Trump’s influence in his party.
+The primaries on Tuesday will also serve as a clarifying test of Trump's ongoing influence in his party more than a year after leaving office under the cloud of two impeachments and the Jan.
+6 insurrection.
 A Vance victory would likely embolden Trump to keep asserting himself in primary campaigns ahead of another potential presidential run.
 A setback, however, would raise questions about whether GOP voters are seeking a new direction, especially in a state he won twice by margins of 8 percentage points.

-At the Strongsville library in suburban Cleveland, 84—year-old George Clark said he voted for Vance based on Trump's endorsement.

-“I know he’s had some bad press, but I know he’s a conservative and I always vote for conservatives.”
-Clark said.

 Vance was trailing in the polls until the former president backed the “Hillbilly Elegy” author and one-time Trump critic in a contest that revolved largely around him.
 While the timing of Trump’s endorsement — less than three weeks before Election Day and as early voting was already underway — may have dulled its impact, it was a major blow to former Ohio Treasurer Josh Mandel, Cleveland investment banker Mike Gibbons and former Ohio Republican Party Chair Jane Timken, who had all gone to elaborate lengths to court Trump and his voters.